ibm-cloud-docs/containers/access-pod-identity.md

 5. For compute service, select **Kubernetes**.
 6. For compute resources, choose among the following options to determine which clusters or resources in the cluster can establish trust.
     * **All service resources**: Any existing and future clusters.
 To link the trusted profile only to clusters under certain conditions, you can **Add new condition +**.
 For example, you might add conditions such as only clusters in a resource group, only clusters with a `prod` Kubernetes namespace, or only clusters with a `trusted-profile` Kubernetes service account.
     * **Specific resources**: A particular cluster.
-Click **Add another resource +** to select a cluster and fill out conditions such as the Kubernetes namespace or Kubernetes service account that can establish trust.
+Click **Add another resource +** to select a cluster and complete the conditions such as the Kubernetes namespace or Kubernetes service account that can establish trust.
     * Click **Continue**.

     The Kubernetes namespace and service account names that you enter don't have to exist already.
 Any future namespaces or service accounts with these names can establish trust.
 To list existing namespaces, log in to your cluster and run `kubectl get ns`.
 To list existing service accounts, log in to your cluster and run `kubectl get sa -n <namespace>`.